Zettlr/Zettlr/README.md

 $ yarn install --frozen-lockfile
 ```

 The `--frozen-lockfile` flag ensures that yarn will stick to the versions as listed in the `yarn.lock` and not attempt to update them.
-This ensures

 During development, hot module reloading (HMR) is active so that you can edit the renderer's code easily and hit `F5` after the changes have been compiled by `electron-forge`.
 You can keep the developer tools open to see when HMR has finished loading your changes.